ibm-cloud-docs/apps/service-remove.md

 # Removing a service from your app
 {: #remove-service}

-When you create or modify your application, you can remove services from your app, or you can delete the service altogether.
+When you create or modify your application in the {{site.data.keyword.cloud}} console, you can remove services from your app, or you can delete the service altogether.
 {: shortdesc}

 ## Removing a service from your app without deleting it